namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 This project reframed a familiar tool—Twilio, previously just a messaging API—as a valuable source of risk data.
 By turning it into a feature provider, I was able to collect, analyze, and validate new insights, then persuade others with ground-truth evidence to incorporate it into our modeling and decision processes.
 ...

+## Explored separating potential fraud cases from default data by excluding single-payment histories, learning that more precise chargeback signals would be needed to improve model performance., (2017)
+In our early credit default modeling, we treated all defaults as a single class without distinguishing the reasons behind them.
+I suspected this approach introduced noise, since some cases—like customers who only ever made a single payment—might actually represent fraud or identity theft rather than true payment default.
+Including these cases in training data could pollute the model, because fraud risk is distinct from default risk.

+To test this idea, I engineered a new target variable, "only the first payment was made", and built a version of the default training set that excluded these cases.
+The goal was to see if this cleaner dataset would improve predictive performance.
+After training models on both datasets, I found that removing single-payment cases produced no measurable improvement in AUC.

+Reflecting on this, I realized the limitation was potentially my lack of access to actual chargeback signals—concrete evidence that a payment default was tied to identity theft.
+Without that level of precision, excluding single-payment cases may have been too blunt an instrument to improve the model.

+Although I chose to stop the effort rather than invest further without better data, the experiment reinforced an important lesson: fraud and default are not interchangeable signals, and future work in this area should focus on higher-quality chargeback data to more accurately separate the two.

 ## Resolved an out-of-memory issue during Databricks runtime upgrade by replacing a costly nested one-hot encoding loop with a streamlined manual transformation., (2022)
 As part of upgrading our hosted model repositories to the Databricks 10.4 general release runtime—both to access new optimizations and because earlier runtimes were approaching end-of-support—I encountered an out-of-memory error in the feature engineering step of one repository.